 Program on Science, Technology and Society at Harvard|

-Antony Adler is a Visiting Research Fellow with the Program on Science, Technology & Society (STS) at the Harvard Kennedy School of Government.
+Antony Adler is a Visiting Assistant Professor with the History Department at Carleton College.
+He was a postdoctoral research fellow at the program on Science, Technology and Society in 2015-2016.
 His current research examines the history of physical oceanography and marine geo-engineering in the twentieth century, with particular focus on Gulf Stream current research.
 While at Harvard, Antony will work on a book project based on his dissertation, The Ocean Laboratory: Exploration, Fieldwork, and Science at Sea.

 His PhD thesis – supported by a National Science Foundation Doctoral Dissertation Improvement Grant and a history of science fellowship from the American Geophysical Union – offers a comprehensive transnational history of changing practices of scientific oceanic fieldwork from the late eighteenth to the early twentieth century.
 An examination of this history reveals how scientific field practices have shaped our understanding of the natural world, how scientists have altered the natural world to conform to the requirements of accepted scientific practice, and how marine spaces gained acceptance as legitimate terrains for scientific observation and analysis.

 Antony received a BA in History, with a concentration in archaeology, from Carleton College in 2006, an MA in Museology from the University of Washington in 2009, and a PhD in the History of Science from the University of Washington in 2014.
 During the spring of 2015, Antony was a postdoctoral instructor at the University of Washington, teaching courses on the history of science and marine exploration.
 Antony has long maintained an interest in material culture.
 He has participated in several archaeological excavations in Labrador.
 He has also completed internships at the New Bedford Whaling Museum and the Center for Wooden Boats in Seattle.